source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 25 1) [local] : root name of arch files, assuming that they have been set up for your configuration;

-26 2) [planet] : mars to use the Mars planet physics package;
+26 2) [planet] : mars to use the PEM dedicated to the Mars planet;

 27 3) [dimensions]: 64x48x54 to define the grid you want to use (longitude x latitude x atmospheric layers).